nadiaharb/racetrack/README.md

 Beachside Racetrack is located next to a beach in a very touristic area.
 To reduce reliance on staff, the racetrack requires a way to prepare the next race, control races, and inform spectators.

-This project aims to develop a real-time system to address these needs, based on the user stories and requirements provided by the Product Manager.
+This project aims has developed a real-time system to address these needs, based on the user stories and requirements provided by the Product Manager.

-## Functional Requirements

-Beachside Racetrack is looking for a Minimum Viable Product (MVP) to solve their biggest problems.
+This is the Minimum Viable Product (MVP).

 ## User Personas